 The same goes for your cable company, who you have to call each month to ask for a billing adjustment after they attempt to gouge you.

-Aligning Expectations with Reality
+Aligning Expectations with Reality in the Mortgage Biz

 So when a consumer applies for a mortgage, they often go into it thinking they can complain if anything goes wrong and automatically get it fixed.

 Sadly, it’s not so simple when it comes to mortgage lending.
 There are so many hands involved in a single loan, and so many guidelines that must be met.
-Many are black and white, and not up to your lender.
+Many are black and white, and often not up to your lender.